ParsivalT/ParsivalT/README.md

 -  🌱 I'm familiar with Git, Linux⚙️.

--   👀 I’m interested in Open Source Projects and Technical Writing.
+-   👀 I’m interested in Open Source Projects and Artificial intelligence.